 Munich Re is moving forward with its innovation and data journey.
 However, it is aware that additional progress is needed.
 Hauner said, “We are so far perhaps 40% of the way there”.

 Munich Re has developed a data ecosystem backed by software tools like those offered by Alation for managing the data lake.
-The Alation tools allow the company to move their data lake to allow data scientists and analysts to work together with their data.
+The Alation tools allow the company to move its data lake to allow data scientists and analysts to work together with their data.

 What’s more, the tools offer a central point for searching for and accessing data.
 Hauner stated, “This helps us break down organizational silos.
 We are able to think differently.
 Data sources provide value across the organization.
 We are able to understand who is using data, in addition to our own units”.